Why investing in Kenya's future trumps gambling revenue

 Kenya is a small country with a little over 53 million people.
 The country has a very young population.
 People aged between 18 and 35 are approximately 75% of its population, many of whom are unemployed and excluded in critical aspects of the economy.
 Thus, betting companies make more earnings from young people in Kenya.

 The Kenya government perceiving the bookmaking sector to be highly exploitative of its young and poor began to implement policies such as the imposition of higher taxation on gambling companies, restrictions on gambling advertising and strict regulatory compliance.
-Kenya’s Treasury introduce a 20% tax on betting and gaming stakes in min 2019 that forced SportPesa and Betin Kenya to leave the country.
+In mid-2019, Kenya’s Treasury introduced a 20% tax on betting and gaming stakes.
+That move forced SportPesa and Betin Kenya to leave the country.

 These stringent restrictions stifle business for gambling companies and sent many top gambling executives – mostly foreigners- and some gambling companies out of the Kenyan market.
 It further moved to clinch a portion of the funds that gamblers use to play in their mobile wallets through taxes.
 That also reduced people’s appetite to play.
 Although with reduced punting activities, the government will not earn much tax revenues from bookmakers.
 The move has helped to reduce gambling activities among young people.